marcsopranzi/bmi_calc/README.md

-# Data load for a BMI flag calculator.
+# Data load for a BMI calculator.

 This a simplistic approach to a BMI calculator, where a json file is loaded to be classified and printed.